-Once a hostel for the pilgrims, Hostal de Los Reyes Católicos is a phenomenal example of Plateresque Gothic architecture, with its four interior courtyards and a decorative facade.
-Back in the 16th century, the Catholic Monarchs (Ferdinand II of Aragon and Isabella I of Castile) founded this charming building as a place of lodging for the pilgrims.
+Once a hostel for the pilgrims, Hostal de Los Reyes Católicos is a phenomenal example of Plateresque Gothic architecture with four interior courtyards and a decorative facade.
+Back in the 16th century, the Catholic Monarchs (Ferdinand II of Aragon and Isabella I of Castile) founded this beautiful building as a hostel for pilgrims.

-Nowadays, Hostal de Los Reyes Católicos is a luxurious hotel, which only continues the building’s tradition of hospitality.
-The guest rooms are exceptionally comfortable and the hotel’s restaurant serves the best dishes of Galician cuisine.
+Nowadays, Hostal de Los Reyes Católicos is a luxurious Parador.
+The guest rooms are exceptionally comfortable, and the hotel’s restaurant serves the best of Galician cuisine.

-One thing that makes Hostal de Los Reyes Católicos a great option for the pilgrims is that it has its own chapel.
-Its name is Capilla de Enrique de Egas and it allows guests to continue their spiritual journey even while they’re staying at the hotel.
+One thing that makes Hostal de Los Reyes Católicos a great option for pilgrims is that it has its own chapel.
+Its name is Capilla de Enrique de Egas, allowing guests to continue their spiritual journey while staying at the hotel.

 The Museum of the Galician Contemporary Art